utkn/GuardCrypto/DOCS.md

 # GuardCrypto Documentation
-We use the [TODO cite] paper in our implementation.
+We use [this paper](https://eprint.iacr.org/2012/073.pdf) in our implementation.
 The scheme builds up a threshold signature scheme from a non-threshold version that makes use of bilinear pairings.
 ## Contents
 * [Non Threshold Scheme](#non-threshold-scheme)